G40X/XCOM-Style-Field-of-View/README.md

 This script implements a field of view detection system inspired by modern XCOM games, where:

-1. A sphere cast identifies potential targets within a specified radius
+1. An OverlapSphere identifies all objects within a specified layer in a specified radius

 2. A primary visibility check occurs along a direct line from observer to target